bevyengine/bevy/release-content/release-notes/skinned_mesh_culling.md

 fixes issues like [#4971](https://github.com/bevyengine/bevy/issues/4971), where meshes would disappear at certain camera angles.

-*TODO: Maybe add a video here?
-The [PR video](https://github.com/user-attachments/assets/d67b2137-aedc-43a8-a141-fc7523074eea) could be used, but I can make a nicer one.*
+*TODO: Maybe add the [video from the PR](https://github.com/bevyengine/bevy/pull/21837) here?*

 If you load your skinned meshes from glTFs then you don't need to make any changes - the new behavior is automatically enabled.

 If you create your own skinned meshes, you'll need to call `Mesh::generate_skinned_mesh_bounds` or `Mesh::with_generated_skinned_bounds`